foxdoubt/foxdoubt.io/content/blog/smart-techniques-dumb-css/index.md

 export default Bio;
 ```

 Yes, with a set up like this you have to deal with the dark and scary cascade.
-But, if your CSS architecture is sensible, it'll mostly be like a funnel, where the base rules are the most declaration-heavy, and the imported partials are lightweight, handling component-specific tweaks and blocking unwanted inheritance here and there.
+But, your CSS architecture should be like a funnel, where the base rules are the most packed with declarations, and the imported partials are lightweight, handling component-specific tweaks and blocking unwanted inheritance here and there.

 What you don't have easily here is protection against naming collisions.
 However, I've worked on some pretty big sites where a lot of developers are writing styles at the same time, and I can't think of a single time we encountered a naming collision.
 If it's a risk you're freaked out about, with a little finagling you could use some Webpack plugins to add hashing.
-Webpack could also help you break up your monolithic stylesheet into smaller pieces, with the end result being not too terribly unlike what CSS modules can do.
+Webpack could also help you break up your monolithic stylesheet into smaller pieces, with the end result being not too terribly unlike what CSS Modules can do.

 ### Takeaway

 With CSS-in-JS techniques I think you end up paying a high price and not getting that much in return.
 Life gets more complicated when the opposite was supposed to happen.
-On the other hand, if you're working on a project with people who don't care how dumb and repetitive their CSS is so long as team members can ship new components as quickly as possible, then CSS-in-JS makes a lot of sense.
-After all, it fits perfectly into the _everything is a component_ dogma that defines the field of frontend right now.
+On the other hand, if you're working on a project with people who don't care how dumb and repetitive the CSS is so long as team members can ship new components as quickly as possible, then CSS-in-JS makes a lot of sense.
+After all, it fits perfectly into the _everything is a component_ dogma that defines the field of frontend these days.

-Maybe the ideal toolchain is one that allows you to use centrally defined pre- and post-processor goodies globally and within CSS modules.
-I'm sure folks are doing that right now.